PowerDNS/pdns/pdns/recursordist/docs/lua-config/protobuf.rst

 .. function:: outgoingProtobufServer(server [, options])

   .. versionadded:: 4.2.0

+  Send protocol buffer messages to a server for outgoing queries and/or incoming responses.

   :param string server: The IP and port to connect to
   :param table options: A table with key: value pairs with options.